 - Getting through your email faster with gestures

-- Letting a plug-in significantly enhance how you use Mail
+- Using plugins to significantly enhance how you use Mail

 - The whys and hows of sending attachments